pacifics/PassDao/README.md

-#### The Committee Room Smart Contract
+#### The Committee Room Smart Contract.
 Smart contract used to submit proposals, to vote and to execute the decisions of the shareholders.

 Public functions are :